 - The patient can live, but only aided by machines and with great suffering.

 If the patient is unable to make those decisions, a proxy (usually a family member) may act as a substitute.
 “It’s a very difficult conversation,” Dr. Rosenbaum says.
-While this conversation is usually initiated by someone from the ICU team, it is almost always a combined discussion with the patient’s surgeons and possibly other physicians participating.

 How do critical care anesthesiologists work with doctors across disciplines?